 Server-Side Web Development

-To understand what a server-side developer does, we must first go over how a website works, and what makes it different from a picture or an interactive text document.
+To understand what a server-side developer does, we must first go over how a website works and how it’s different from a picture or an interactive text document.
 The client-side of a website is simply a display and collection platform for information.
-The site communicates with servers, using them to retrieve and send data to provide you with the services you need.
+The site communicates with web servers, using them to retrieve and send data from databases to provide you with the services you need.

-How to Become a Client- or Server-Side Web Developer
+How to Become a Client or Server-Side Web Developer

 The tech industry is unusually holistic in its hiring practices, and they take into account much more than just a degree.
-In fact, many front and back-end development jobs don’t even require a degree.
+In fact, many front and back end development jobs don’t even require a degree.
 For many people, a short stay in one of the nation’s many coding bootcamps is enough.

 So if you want to become a client or server-side developer, consider a coding bootcamp.
-Programs such as university coding bootcamps often provide full stack web development courses, which are an excellent way to learn both front and back-end coding languages.
+Programs such as university coding bootcamps often provide full stack web development courses.
+These courses are an excellent way to learn both front and back-end coding languages.
 If you’re interested in learning more about alternative coding education programs, click the link below.